chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Success: Enabled IAM v2.1
 ```

-To upgrade without porting existing policies, use: `chef-automate iam upgrade-to-v2 --skip-policy-migration`.
+To upgrade without porting existing policies, use the command: `chef-automate iam upgrade-to-v2 --skip-policy-migration`.

 ## View Policies

-After you've signed in to Chef Automate, select the **Settings** tab in the top navigation bar, then select and locate the `Policies` section in the left navigation.
+After you have signed in to Chef Automate, select the **Settings** tab in the top navigation bar, and then select and locate the `Policies` section in the left navigation.

 In this section, you can view all of your v2 policies.
 If you have upgraded without using the `--skip-policy-migration` flag, you will also see v1 policies.

-This includes the following:
+This policy display includes the following:

 * New default, *Chef-managed* policies: Administrator, Ingest, Editors, and Viewers.
 * Imported v1 default policies--now called *legacy policies*--in the new v2 policy format and marked with the `[Legacy]` prefix.
-* Imported v1 custom policies that you created; these are marked with the `[Legacy]` prefix and a `(custom)` suffix.
+* Imported v1 custom policies that you created, which are marked with the `[Legacy]` prefix and a `(custom)` suffix.

 ![](/images/docs/admin-policies-migrated.png)

 ## Policy Conversion

-After upgrading we recommend that you reconstitute your v1 policies as v2 policies.
+After upgrading, we recommend that you reconstitute your v1 policies as v2 policies.
-Once that is done, delete the old legacy v1 policies and you will have an up-to-date system.
+Once this policy conversation is done, delete the old legacy v1 policies and you will have an up-to-date system.

-To delete a legacy policy, open the menu on any custom policy, located at the end of the policy row, and select **Delete Policy** from the menu.
+To delete a legacy policy, open the menu on any custom policy, which is located at the end of the policy row, and select **Delete Policy** from the menu.
 You will not have this option for Chef-managed policies.

 A warning appears if members are still attached to the policy because deleting that policy disrupts access for all of its members.
-However, you can still delete the policy.
+However, you will still be able to delete the policy.

-Alternately, if you include `--skip-policy-migration` on upgrade, no existing v1 policies will be migrated.
+Alternately, if you include the command `--skip-policy-migration` when upgrading, no existing v1 policies will be migrated.
 You will still need to create new v2 policies to preserve any IAM behavior from v1.

 {{% warning %}}
-Note that several legacy policies, including *Compliance Profile Access* and *Ingest Access*,  have API tokens that will stop working if not ported.
+Note: Several legacy policies, including *Compliance Profile Access* and *Ingest Access*, have API tokens that will stop working if not ported.
 {{% /warning %}}

 The next few sections explain how to use Chef-managed policies and how to create custom policies.